 To address the problem of surprise balance bills comprehensively, including for consumers in self-funded employer health plans, we recommend the following federal solution.

 The Affordable Care Act (ACA) has already taken two of the three key steps toward federal protection for patients who receive emergency care out-of-network.
-It limits the cost-sharing that health plans may impose on patients to what they would face at in-network facilities and also limits what health plans (including those that are self-funded) must pay the provider for such care to the greatest of: 1) median contracted rates for the service furnished; 2) what the health plan determines are “usual, customary and reasonable” rates, following the health plan’s normal methodology for such determinations; or 3) the amount that would be paid under Medicare.
+It limits the coinsurance and copayments that health plans may impose on patients to what they would face at in-network facilities (although still allows plans to apply the out-of-network deductible and out-of-pocket limit) and also limits what health plans (including those that are self-funded) must pay the provider for such care to the greatest of: 1) median contracted rates for the service furnished; 2) what the health plan determines are “usual, customary and reasonable” rates, following the health plan’s normal methodology for such determinations; or 3) the amount that would be paid under Medicare.

 The ACA, however, fails to limit what emergency-care providers may balance bill patients beyond the amounts that health plans allow.
 To fully protect patients, federal law should prohibit any balance billing by providers for emergency services, also including ambulance services.
 In addition, a comprehensive solution should cover the totality of a patient’s treatment after coming to the emergency room, including any care during an ensuing hospital admission (either at the same or a transfer hospital).
 This requirement could be imposed, similar to EMTALA, as a condition of providers’ participating in Medicare.